Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 • Growth of medical tourism

-• Thailand hospitals purchase about 75% of all medicinal drugs fabricated and sold locally in Thailand usually based on Generic tenders.
+3. Thailand hospitals purchase about 75% of all medicinal drugs fabricated and sold locally in Thailand usually based on Generic tenders.

-Thailand vs other ASEAN countries
+Thailand vs. other ASEAN countries

 • The Thai Generic market is large and fast-growing, with the government remaining the biggest client for the industry.

-• Entry into the Pharmaceutical Inspection Co-operation Scheme (PIC/S) which opens the way for Thai manufacturers of medicines and medical supplies to expand their exports to the ASEAN region
+• Entry into the Pharmaceutical Inspection Co-operation Scheme (PIC/S) opens the way for Thai manufacturers of medicines and medical supplies to expand their exports to the ASEAN region

 • The Board of Investment (BOI) (through tax exemption) is making an effort to invite pharmaceutical companies to invest in Thailand.

-• Thailand highly imports pharmaceuticals and medical devices to overcome the needs of the healthcare sector and Thailand imports about 90% of the ingredients used to produce the final products.
+• Thailand imports pharmaceuticals and medical devices to overcome the needs of the healthcare sector and Thailand imports about 90% of the ingredients used to produce the final products.

 Need support for your drug registration in Thailand?